SolidKalium/wordle-components/README.md

     - TODO Design further.
 Explore strategies, see consequences
   - Component to visualize the implicit decision tree (for deterministic strategies)
   - Component for the CLI version, for demo purposes
-  - Rapid-play component: choose a word from a prepared menu on each turn, using a combination of random words and best or near-best words from multiple strategies.
-Maybe allow filtering to options that include one player-chosen letter.
+  - Quick-play component: choose a word from a prepared menu on each turn, using a combination of random words and best or near-best words from multiple strategies.
+    - Maybe allow filtering to options that include one player-chosen letter.
   - Possibly split an "official" static analysis report from a dynamic one.
 Though they might be tabs of the same page, or something similar.
   - Hypotheses and notes
     - The information-theoretic approaches likely provide similar quality of choices